Awe Together Now: How Being Outside Brings Us Together

 According to researcher Dr. Paul Piff, assistant professor of psychology and social behavior at UC Irvine, outdoor experiences can result in us having more positive behavior towards others.
 But why?
 One word: awe.

 Awe is defined as a feeling of reverential respect mixed with fear or wonder.
 We most often experience this sensation when we are outside observing nature.
-More specially, when we are in the presence of something awe-inspiring—a magnificent sunset, a flock of birds effortlessly flying into formation, a Redwood that requires you to look all the way up—something important happens to us.
+More specifically, when we are in the presence of something awe-inspiring—a magnificent sunset, a flock of birds effortlessly flying into formation, a Redwood that requires you to look all the way up—something important happens to us.
 We feel smaller.
 Researchers call this “the small self.”

 The small self sees itself in relationship to something greater.
 And when we experience the small self, something else important happens.
 We become, what is referred as, prosocial.
 (Which is the social scientific way of saying we act in ways that are positive, helpful, and intended to promote things like social acceptance and friendship.)
 In short, we’re better to the people around us.